Nolte: Snopes Confirms Dems Tried to Impeach Every Elected GOP President Since Eisenhower

 The fake, far-left fact check site Snopes accidentally confirmed that Democrats have sought to impeach every elected Republican president since Dwight D. Eisenhower.

-Naturally, while confirming this, the garbage fire of fake news that is Snopes rated what is “mostly true” a “mostly false.”
+Naturally, while confirming this, the garbage fire of fake news that is Snopes rated what is “mostly true” as “mostly false.”

 The claim is: “Have Democrats Tried to Impeach Every GOP President Since Ike?”